Masters Football

-Masters Football was a six-a-side indoor football competition in the United Kingdom, where players over the age of 35 were chosen by the Masters Football Selection Committee to represent a senior club for which they played.
+Masters Football is a six-a-side indoor football competition in the United Kingdom, where players over the age of 35 are chosen by the Masters Football Selection Committee to represent a senior club for which they played.
 Regional heats were held, and the winners of each progressed forward to a national competition.
 Events were contested over the course of a single evening (usually on Saturdays or Sundays), with games played in two halves of eight minutes each.
 The pitch was 60 m by 30 m (the size of an international ice hockey rink), and there was no offside rule.

 The competition ran from 2000 to 2011, live on the UK subscription channel Sky Sports.
-In 2022, online streaming platform 360 Sports TV announced they would be reviving the competition.
+Following popular demand, in 2022 online streaming platform 360 Sports TV announced they would be reviving the competition.

+In 2023, the Scottish Masters Cup was held at Braehead Arena, featuring former players representing Celtic, Rangers, Hibernian and Heart of Midlothian.